tianyi-smile/itemize/doc/intro4.typ

     - [S] Support for `enum.start`
     - [!] *Breaking change*: For compatibility with the native `list.marker` behavior, unlike the methods provided by `itemize`, the level here starts from 0 (see #link("https://github.com/tianyi-smile/itemize/issues/3", [`issue#3`])).
     - [x] Fixed: Incorrect label display when mixing enums and lists with `*-enum` and `*-list` configurations
-      - Now, we rewrite the behavior of enums and lists, but `*-enum` does not configure list formatting, and vice versa
+      - Now, we rewrite all the behaviors of `enum` and `list`, but `*-enum` does not configure list formatting, and vice versa
     - [x] Compatibility with typst 0.14 behavior (`[#6609]` and `[#6242]`)